Treaty of Edinburgh: Ratification

 The terms of this treaty are occasionally confused with the acts of the Reformation Parliament of 1560 which met in August, and sought to establish the Protestant church in Scotland.

-However the treaty was not ratified by Mary Stuart, the reigning Scottish monarch at the time, despite considerable pressure upon her to do so over the period until 1567.
-Even so, it had the intended effect of the withdrawal of French troops from Scotland at the time, and the eventual fall of the Roman Catholic Church in Scotland.
+However the treaty was not ratified by Mary Stuart, the reigning Scottish monarch at the time, despite considerable pressure upon her until 1567.
+Even so, it had the intended effect of the withdrawal of French troops from Scotland at the time, and the eventual fall of the Catholic Church in Scotland.

-Mary may not have wanted the Treaty to be ratified as she was heavily attached to France, having been its queen consort, and viewed the Lords of the Congregation as rebels against her mother Mary of Guise.
+Mary may not have wanted the Treaty to be ratified, as she was heavily attached to France, having been its queen consort, and viewed the Lords of the Congregation as rebels against her mother Mary of Guise.
 She also did not ratify the treaty because it officially declared Elizabeth the monarch of England, a position Mary desired for herself.
 The Gowrie Regime attempted to ratify the treaty in April 1583.